d-ries/linux-essentials/10_automation/01_course.md

 ## Bash scripts
 Scripting is a great way to automate simple tasks or chains of commands.
 Imagine you want to take a backup.
 Usually this means creating a `zip` archive of certain files and folders, giving this `zip` file the appropriate name and then move the `zip` file to a certain folder.
 Running these commands manually is prone to errors and time consuming.
 A better way would be to bundle these commands in a script, so we can instead run one command that will trigger running all of the steps described above.

-In Ubuntu we ofter use _bash_ scripts. _bash_ refers to the default shell that we use as a user in Ubuntu.
+In Ubuntu we often use _bash_ scripts. _bash_ refers to the default shell that we use as a user in Ubuntu.
 There are different kinds of _shells_ but this is out of scope for this course.
 Most syntax seen in this chapter will work in most shell environments.

 ?> Note that we will focus on the basic syntax of a shell script.
 You can always learn more about if statements, loops, custom options and arguments, tests, ... in scripts but this is out of scope for this course.